rkilchmn/frontac24/README.md

 closing the popup,
 and selecting the newly created customer in the customer list.

-BA retains this feature but also adds "New Customer" to the customer list and a "Create New Customer" link whenever "New Customer" is selected.
+BF retains this feature but also adds "New Customer" to the customer list and a "Create New Customer" link whenever "New Customer" is selected.
 This requires only one additional click to create the customer and after the customer is created, the order entry screen